You are here:

 It is also an offence not to prevent smoking in a public place, workplace or work vehicle.

-• issued with a £200 fixed penalty notice for not displaying a 'no smoking' sign (if it goes to court due to non-payment of the fine, the maximum fine is £1,000); and / or
+- issued with a fixed penalty notice for not displaying a 'no smoking' sign (non-payment of a fixed penalty notice could lead to the case being referred to court); and / or

-• prosecuted for failing to prevent smoking in a public place, workplace or vehicle, the maximum fine £2,500.
+- prosecuted for failing to prevent smoking in a public place, workplace or vehicle.

 Litter

 It is an offence to drop litter on both public and private land.
-If people go outside to smoke and drop cigarette stubs, matches and other smoke-related materials (rather than disposing of them properly), they may be served with an £80 fixed penalty notice.
+If people go outside to smoke and drop cigarette stubs, matches and other smoke-related materials (rather than disposing of them properly), they may be served with a fixed penalty notice.

 Enforcing the law